 3. SPDR S&P 500 ETF Trust (SPY)

 The SPDR S&P 500 ETF is the granddaddy of ETFs, having been founded all the way back in 1993.
 It helped kick off the wave of ETF investing that has become so popular today.
-As of Apr.
-2020, it had $265 billion in assets, ranking it among the most popular ETFs.
+With hundreds of billions in the fund, it’s among the most popular ETFs.
 The fund is sponsored by State Street Global Advisors — another heavyweight in the industry — and it tracks the S&P 500.

 Expense ratio: 0.09 percent.
 That means every $10,000 invested would cost $9 annually.